Uploading Content to the Marketplace

 Select the Visibility of your component:

-- Private Marketplace (your company only) – Your content will receive the Private label, and be available only via your Company Content page.
+This content must be reviewed and approved by Mendix before it is available. - Private – Your content will receive the Private label, and be available only via your Company Content page.

-- Selected private content of a content group can also be made available to content group guests for download.
+Selected private content of a content group can also be made available to content group guests for download.

-- This content is not reviewed by Mendix.
+This content is not reviewed by Mendix.

 You can only set the visibility in the initial version of your content.
 You cannot change this setting by updating the Marketplace component later.